tardate/LittleArduinoProjects/Kinetics/FQ777-954/TearDown/README.md

 <https://apkpure.com/rc-leading/com.lewei.multiple.rcleading>.

 I downloaded this to an old/spare Android phone, and it works fine without any apparent issues.

+The drone is still operational, however the lithium battery is showing signs of age.
+A full charge will only keep the drone in the air for a couple of minutes.
+I may consider replacing the battery to give this drone a little more life.

 ## Credits and References